 4. Do not tether your dog outside.

 It’s important that dogs can move around freely in their backyard to find cool areas and ensure they can access their water all day.
-During the day, shaded areas in the backyard change, so tethering risks positioning your dog in the sun or, even worse, if his leash catches around his neck, he can get strangled.
+During the day, shaded areas in the backyard change, so tethering risks positioning your dog in the sun or, even worse, if their leash catches around their neck, they can get strangled.

 5. Never use a tight-fitting muzzle during exercise.